After a couple of beers at Frog XVI, I got the bus back to Saint-Michel and as I was walking back to my hotel I started to feel a bit hungry.

 Along with the calzone I decided a wine would be a better choice so chose a half litre of the Chateau Escalette from the Cotes de Bourg AOC.
 This was a decent wine that went well with the calzone.

-I originally wasn’t going to have desert, but when I saw profiteroles on the menu I just had to try them… and I’m glad I did as they were great.
+I originally wasn’t going to have dessert, but when I saw profiteroles on the menu I just had to try them… and I’m glad I did as they were great.

 As I was paying I was given a complimentary Limoncello to complete my meal.